Smartphone Comparison Guide (early 2013)

 Update: This version of the guide is now obsolete.
-For the latest version, check out our (late 2013) Smartphone Comparison Guide.
+For the latest version, check out our (early 2014) Smartphone Comparison Guide.

 If we included every smartphone, you’d need to read this on a wall-sized computer.
 So we narrowed it down to a field of eight.
 They are (pictured, left to right):